finbourne/lusid-sdk-csharp-preview/sdk/docs/AllocationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AllocationsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope to which the allocations belong. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the allocation.
+            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the allocation.
 Defaults to return the latest version of the allocation if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing allocations from a previous call to list allocations.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var sortBy = new List<string>(); // List<string> | Allocation the results by these fields.
 Use use the '-' sign to denote descending allocation e.g. -MyFieldName. (optional)